thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ---
 abstract: Here will be the abstract.
-date: 2024-06-20
+date: 2024-06-22
-title: Long term cloud enhancement events of global solar irradiance over Thessaloniki, Greece
+title: Long-term cloud enhancement events of global solar irradiance over Thessaloniki, Greece
 ---